-Because your vehicle's engine is electronically controlled by a computer, some control conditions are maintained by power from the battery.
+Because your vehicle's engine is electronically-controlled by a computer, some control conditions are maintained by power from the battery.
 When the battery is disconnected or a new battery is installed, the engine must relearn its idle and fuel trim strategy for optimum driveability and performance.
 To begin this process:

 - 1. With the vehicle at a complete stop, set the parking brake. - 2.
-Put the gearshift in P (Park) (automatic transmission) or the neutral position (manual transmission), turn off all accessories and start the engine. - 3.
-Run the engine until it reaches normal operating temperature. - 4.
+Put the gearshift in P (Park), turn off all accessories and start the vehicle.
+Step on the accelerator to start the engine. - 3.
+Run the vehicle until the engine reaches normal operating temperature. - 4.
 Allow the engine to idle for at least one minute. - 5.
-Turn the A/C on and allow the engine to idle for at least one minute. - 6.
+Step on the accelerator to start the engine.
+While the engine is running, shift the vehicle to neutral. - 6.
+Allow the vehicle to run for at least one minute by pressing on the accelerator pedal. - 7.
 Drive the vehicle to complete the relearning process. - The vehicle may need to be driven 10 miles (16 km) or more to relearn the idle and fuel trim strategy. - If you do not allow the engine to relearn its idle trim, the idle quality of your vehicle may be adversely affected until the idle trim is eventually relearned.